dqops/dqo/docs/command-line-interface/scheduler.md

 ___
 ### **dqo scheduler stop**

+Stops a background job scheduler

 **Description**

-Stops a background job scheduler.
 This operation should be called only from the shell mode after the scheduler was started.

 **Command-line synopsis**